Dylan1301/Data-Lineage/README.md

 # SQL Lineage Visualizer

 A full-stack tool for parsing SQL and rendering **column-level lineage graphs** interactively.
-Paste SQL queries across multiple tabs - the backend builds a directed graph showing exactly how each column flows through your data pipeline, and the frontend renders it as an explorable React Flow canvas.
+Paste SQL queries across multiple tabs, the backend builds a directed graph showing exactly how each column flows through your data pipeline, and the frontend renders it as an explorable React Flow canvas.

 ![LineageDemo.gif](docs/image/LineageDemo.gif)